-All current undergraduate and graduate student composers in the Jacobs School of Music are invited to apply for the chance to have an original work premiered and recorded with NOTUS during a major concert in the Spring 2022 semester or in the following academic year.
+All current undergraduate and graduate students studying composition in the Jacobs School of Music are invited to apply for the chance to have an original work premiered and recorded with NOTUS during a major concert in the Spring 2024 semester or in the following academic year.

 – Mixed chorus SATB preferred, but divisi up to eight parts (SSAATTBB) acceptable.